The 12 Best Things to Do in York

 The previously mentioned Shambles Street and Market are a great starting point for exploring the independent shopping scene in York, from fashion and homewares to cheese and baked goods.
 The area also boasts some more unusual options.
 Located right on the Shambles, The Potions Cauldron offers magical drinks and souvenirs for that special wizard in your life.
 For a creative take on your bath and body essentials, check out The Society of Alchemists, also located on the Shambles.

 If antiques are your thing, head to the Antiques Centre York on Stonegate.
-It consists of multiple floors packed to the brim with a variety of antique finds, from ceramics and jewellery to toys and armour.
+It is made up of multiple floors packed to the brim with a variety of antique finds, from ceramics and jewellery to toys and armour.
 If you need to recharge, check out Molly’s Tea Rooms located on the first floor of the building.

 York is also home to many small art galleries providing an opportunity to purchase works by local and international artists.
 Head to York Fine Arts on Petergate for traditional art pieces.
-This family-run gallery has been going strong for over 40 years and has a reputation for high-quality paintings and sculptures.
+This family-run gallery has been going strong for over 40 years and is known for high-quality paintings and sculptures.
 For something different, check out the Japanese Print Shop, just a stone’s throw from the York Minster.
 It offers a selection of historic works by Japanese artists.

 Ultimately, the best way to find York’s hidden gems is to go for a wander around the city’s cobbled streets and alleyways.
 You never know what you will find just around the corner.